jamespresly/MazeEscape-WebAPI/README.md

 - Each time the client makes a move, they include their maze token in the body of the request
 - Each request response contains hypermedia which the client can use to make their next move

 On each client move request the {mazeToken} is decrypted server-side and the next move is played.
-Then the maze is reencryped and sent back to the client.
+Then the maze is re-encryped and sent back to the client.
 This way the API is completely stateless.
 There is no database and no session variables keeping track of any state.
 All the information necessary is encrypted in the maze token.

 ### Concepts Explored